josephwright/josephwright.github.io/_posts/2009-10-11-working-with-dtx-files.md

 tags:
   - DTX
 ---
-I've talked a bit about the [dtx file format](/2009/10/05/the-dtx-format/) and given [an example of a skeleton dtx file](/2009/10/06/a-model-dtx-file/).
+I've talked a bit about the [`.dtx` file format](/2009/10/05/the-dtx-format/) and given [an example of a skeleton `.dtx` file](/2009/10/06/a-model-dtx-file/).
 I thought I'd talk next about working with sources, which will be a bit of a scattered post but will hopefully be interesting!

-# Editing dtx files
+# Editing `.dtx` files

-As with any TeX source, you don't have to have a special editor to work with dtx files, but it can be helpful.
-Many people say that [Emacs](http://www.gnu.org/software/emacs/) (using [AUC-TeX](http://www.gnu.org/software/auctex/)) has the best dtx editing mode of all: I've only tried it briefly, but the AUC-TeX homepage has the details.
-On Windows, [WinEdt](http://www.winedt.com/) has a pretty strong [DTX Submode](http://www.winedt.org/Config/modes/DTX.php) which does similar things.
+As with any TeX source, you don't have to have a special editor to work with `.dtx` files, but it can be helpful.
+Many people say that [Emacs](http://www.gnu.org/software/emacs/) (using [AUC-TeX](http://www.gnu.org/software/auctex/)) has the best `.dtx` editing mode of all: I've only tried it briefly, but the AUC-TeX homepage has the details.
+On Windows, [WinEdt](http://www.winedt.com/) has a pretty strong [`.dtx` Submode](http://www.winedt.org/Config/modes/DTX.php) which does similar things.
 As I mainly use [TeXworks](https://tug.org/texworks), I've made a few modifications to get something similar to those two 'leaders': at the moment I use the following settings for syntax highlighting:

 ```
 [LaTeX DTX]